The Politics of Open Infrastructures: Power, Governance, and Justice in Digital Knowledge Practices - cover image

 • Epistemic justice

-By foregrounding power relations, ethical tensions, and questions of responsibility, this book rethinks openness as a site of political negotiation rather than a technical solution.
-The volume offers critical insights for researchers, policymakers, engineers, and civil society actors concerned with digital commons, democratic governance, and the future of open knowledge infrastructures in increasingly contested political environments.
+By foregrounding power relations, ethical tensions and questions of responsibility, this book rethinks openness as a site of political negotiation rather than a technical solution.
+The volume offers critical insights for researchers, policymakers, engineers and civil society actors concerned with digital commons, democratic governance and the future of open knowledge infrastructures in increasingly contested political and technical environments.

 Contributors